tballard2013/robot-teach-thyself/README.md

 [ ] What else?
 * Solving a fixed problem such as that of discovering and playing chess seems like a problem with a more knowable set of parameters... solving for the sun burning out or an unrecognized extinction event or the limits of moving sentience out across large geographic or spatial landscapes is a fascinating (and maybe important) area to try to contribute to the collective efforts.
 Can this evolve to help in any way?

+[ ] Considerations
+* Validation/Protection against malfunctioning robots.
+Some humans exhibit a tendancy to cause harm through bad or inaccurate information, or worse.
+Thinking about something like "the discovery of lying" here, where an actor might compete for a greater share through sabotage although it doesn't have to be nefarious, could just be a classic bias that is the trigger.
+How does the strategy and observation change to account for this and how might we go about quantifying the problem and scoping solutions.